Tuanle207/tmuzik-api/README.md

 ## Tech

-Tmuzik Api uses a number of open source projects, development tools and technologies to work properly:
+Tmuzik uses a number of open source projects, development tools and technologies to work properly:

 - [.NET] - a developer platform with tools and libraries for building web applications
 - [React.js] - an awesome JavaScript library for building user interfaces